pius/rdf-inference/README.markdown

 *  rdfs:range

-2.  **Pomegranate can inference over RDFS-Plus (RDFS plus a small subset of OWL)**: RDFS-Plus, as defined in "Semantic Web for the Working Ontologist" is RDFS plus a small subset of OWL, commonly used in the field.
+2.  **RDF-Inference can inference over RDFS-Plus (RDFS plus a small subset of OWL)**: RDFS-Plus, as defined in "Semantic Web for the Working Ontologist" is RDFS plus a small subset of OWL, commonly used in the field.
 In particular, the following statements are supported:

 *  rdfs:subClassOf
 *  rdfs:subPropertyOf